bchugg/bchugg.github.io/index.md

 ## contact

-You can try and reach me by email (benchugg $$\alpha\tau$$ cmu.edu), twitter, or by screaming my name twelve times in succession in a very public place.
+You can try and reach me by email (benchugg $$\alpha\tau$$ cmu.edu) or by screaming my name twelve times in succession in a very public place.
 The latter has, to my knowledge, never not worked.